bright/new-www/content/blog/healthtech-conferences-europe.md

 **Number of attendees**: 19,000

+**Key speakers**:

-**Key speakers**: Matthias Mieves, Spokesperson for e-Health | Deutscher Bundestag; Dr. Sibylle Steiner, Member of the Board | Kassenärztliche Bundesvereinigung KdöR
+* Matthias Mieves, Spokesperson for e-Health | Deutscher Bundestag,
+* Dr. Sibylle Steiner, Member of the Board | Kassenärztliche Bundesvereinigung KdöR.

 Europe’s leading event for Digital Health.
 More than 800 exhibitors, over 19,000 visitors, and almost 300 speakers in one place.